IceyLeagons/Icicle/FULL_FEATURES.md

 ## Serialization

 - ObjectMapper
-    - Handles the objects themselves, converts them into an intermediate form: ObjectDescriptors
+    - Handles the objects themselves, converts them into an intermediate form: MappedObject
-    - The actual serializers use ObjectDescriptors
+    - The actual serializers use MappedObjects
 - Converters
+- PropertyMappers
 - Built-in formats:
     - JSON
-    - YAML
     - NBT
-    - ProtoBuf (planned)
-    - HOCON (planned)

 ## Utilities